top of page

 Proper electrolyte levels are crucial to a number of essential functions in the horse’s body, including regulating the smooth muscles of the digestive tract and maintaining normal hydration levels.
 The concentration of sodium within and between cells determines the movement of fluid in the body.
 Additionally, high concentrations of sodium in the blood trigger thirst.
 The number one cause of colic during winter months is dehydration.

 An idle, 1,100-pound horse in a cool environment should drink 6 to 10 gallons of water per day to maintain sufficient hydration.
 That amount may increase to 15 gallons per day in a hot environment.
 Horses in moderate to heavy work require 10-18 gallons of water per day on average but could require much more in hot weather.
 Nursing mares drink more water because of fluid loss and increased feed intake to support lactation- up to 20 gallons of water per day.
-Foals also have higher water requirements and will drink 6 to 8 gallons of water per day even in relatively cool weather.
-When a horse is chronically dehydrated the risk of impaction colic increases.
+Foals also have higher water requirements and will drink 6 to 8 gallons of water per day, even in relatively cool weather.
+Anytime a horse is chronically dehydrated, the risk of impaction colic increases.

 In times of heavy work or hot weather, horses can lose an impressive amount of electrolytes in a very short period of time through sweat loss.
-However, even when the horse is at rest and the weather is cool, they still lose approximately 10g of sodium, 25g of potassium, and 40g of chloride per day.
+However, even when the horse is at rest, and the weather is cool, they still lose approximately 10g of sodium, 25g of potassium, and 40g of chloride per day.
 Thus, electrolyte levels need continuous daily replacement.

 Adequate daily forage is a good source of potassium and typically meets a horse’s daily needs.
 However, forage is low in sodium and chloride and typically only provides 50% of the required daily sodium.
 This explains why all horses need year-round daily sodium supplementation.
 The simplest way to ensure adequate daily sodium intake is to provide a supplemental source.